ArjunCodess/portfolio/README.md

 1.  **Ingestion Pipeline** (`scripts/generate-embeddings.ts`):
     -   Source content (Markdown files) is read from `src/data/rag`.
     -   Text is chunked into semantic segments (~800 characters) with overlap.
-    -   **Local Embeddings**: We use `Xenova/all-MiniLM-L6-v2` via `transformers.js` to generate vector embeddings locally (no external API calls needed for embeddings!).
+    -   **Cloud Embeddings**: We use Google Gemini's `text-embedding-004` model via the Vercel AI SDK for high-quality 768-dimensional embeddings.
     -   Vectors are stored in **Vercel Postgres** using the `pgvector` extension.

 2.  **Retrieval System**:
-    -   When a user asks a question, their query is converted to a vector embedding on the fly.
+    -   When a user asks a question, their query is converted to a vector embedding using the same Gemini model.
     -   We perform a **cosine similarity search** in Postgres to find the most relevant content chunks.
     -   The top 5 matching chunks are retrieved to form the "context".